SamvitJ/ReXCam/README.md

 - Samvit Jain, Xun Zhang, Yuhao Zhou, Ganesh Ananthanarayanan, Junchen Jiang, Yuanchao Shu, Paramvir Bahl, Joseph E. Gonzalez.
 Spatula: Efficient Cross-Camera Video Analytics on Large Camera Networks.
 In: ACM/IEEE Symposium on Edge Computing (ACM/IEEE SEC), 2020. [pdf](https://www.microsoft.com/en-us/research/uploads/prod/2020/08/sec20spatula.pdf)

 This project is built on top of a [person re-identification framework](https://github.com/KaiyangZhou/deep-person-reid).
 Please see that project for up-to-date code and models.

+This work was done at Microsoft Research and the University of California, Berkeley.